 Be sure to create specific labels: The label field is shared across the whole site; your label should be unique and identifiable to prevent overlap with others.

-Here, tell users what they need to gather to complete your task or transaction.
+This tells people what they need to gather to complete a task or transaction.
 It might also tell them what they need to know or organize before proceeding.
 It’s a good place to use the bulleted list function on the rich text editor.
 For example:

 Sometimes, payment is complicated.
 You can add more explanation in the Fee description field.
 For example, you might say, “Different locations accept different forms of payment.
 Check your local location to see what you should bring.”

-Each dropdown should tell users what they need to to complete the task using that method.
-This might be as simple as linking to your online application, or it might involve a list of items to send to several addresses.
-Sometimes it’s a good idea to repeat some of the information from What you need, or add another link to a quick action.
+Each Method type box should tell users what they need to to complete the task using that method.
+This might be as simple as linking to an online application, or it might involve a list of items to send to several addresses.
+Sometimes it’s a good idea to repeat some of the information from the What you need section.

 Some transactions might involve more action after the initial action.
 For example, if you expect users to track the process of a proposal, you could tell them how to do that in this section.

-If you need to add supplemental information related to this particular transaction, add it to the More info field.
+If you need to include supplemental information related to this transaction, add it to the More info field.

 Manage your account

 This area uses Contact Information that you create separately.
-Find the contact you want by beginning to type its title and selecting the appropriate item from the list that appears.
+Find the contact you want by beginning to type its title into the Contacts field and selecting the appropriate item from the list that appears.
 On a How-to page, Contact Information appears both on the right and in the bottom dropdown.